brianoy/SketchObfus/README.md

 # SketchObfus
-Just scrambles your arduino code variable names to make the code harder to read.
-Focused on what it does best: making things slightly uglier.
+- Just scrambles your arduino code variable names to make the code harder to read.
+- Focused on what it does best: making things slightly uglier.
+- This program relies on Regex to "detect" variable/function names, rather than using a Abstract Syntax Tree.

 | before | after |
 |:------------:|:-------------:|
 | <img src="https://github.com/user-attachments/assets/414e6332-f762-4df6-8566-de5236304770" width = "90%">|<img src="https://github.com/user-attachments/assets/d35a7f1d-9488-4be3-93a8-e6e2f5d5d684" width = "90%">|